Codworth/esp-host/README.md

     Credit should be given to the original authors.

-    also credit to KiiWii for his payload bundle and html template it saved much time.
+    Credit to KiiWii for his payload index and html template it saved much time.